Coaching

 Julie Downing is the instructor of our Illustration 1 and Illustration 2 courses.
 For a critique with Julie, you may submit one picture book dummy OR two illustrations for detailed critique OR an illustration portfolio for an overview.

 Our Writing Picture Book Manuscripts instructor, Jim Averbeck, is brilliant at helping students see how to revise their picture book manuscripts and dummies.
-You may be familiar with Jim’s Hierarchy of Revision.
+You may be familiar with Jim's Hierarchy of Revision.
 Jim is a great mentor for any stage your story is in.
 You will need to upload either a dummy or a manuscript as a Word Doc or a PDF.
+Please don't submit anything longer than 1,500 words.

-Kaitlyn Leann Sanchez is a mom, wife, agent with Context Literary Agency, middle school math teacher, and picture book author.
-She’s also the proud co-creator and co-host of the Spring Fling Kidlit Contest and Kidlit Zombie Week as well as creator and co-host of the Kidlit Fall Writing Frenzy Contest.
+Kaitlyn Leann Sanchez is a mom, wife, agent with Bradford Literary Agency, middle school math teacher, and picture book author.
+She's also the proud co-creator and co-host of the Spring Fling Kidlit Contest and Kidlit Zombie Week as well as creator and co-host of the Kidlit Fall Writing Frenzy Contest.

 For critique, you can submit one picture book manuscript as a Word Doc or one dummy as a PDF.